ruijadom/infra-packages-rujadom/README.md

 ### Changing the npm organization scope

-The npm organization scope for this design system starter is `@acme`.
+The npm organization scope for this design system starter is `@ruijadom`.
 To change this, it's a bit manual at the moment, but you'll need to do the following:

-- Rename folders in `packages/*` to replace `acme` with your desired scope
+- Rename folders in `packages/*` to replace `ruijadom` with your desired scope
-- Search and replace `acme` with your desired scope
+- Search and replace `ruijadom` with your desired scope
 - Re-run `yarn install`

 ## Versioning and Publishing packages